 2. Will Company Liquidation Mean You Will Go Personally Bankrupt?

-It’s common for directors to believe Liquidating their company will affect their own personal finances, but having your company go into liquidation doesn’t mean you will enter bankruptcy yourself.
+No. It’s common for directors to believe Liquidating their company will affect their own personal finances, but having your company go into liquidation doesn’t mean you will enter bankruptcy yourself.
 Your company is a separate legal entity, which means your personal finances are separate from your company’s finances.
 As defined by the Australian Government, your company has the same rights as a natural person and can incur debt, sue and be sued.
 As a director, you can limit your personal liability and are generally not liable for your company’s debts.
 There are, however, some exceptions.
 The four main areas of personal liability for directors are:

 - Personal guarantees given to landlords, trade creditors and financiers.